BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 Command request::

     0x03        create object command id
     id+         variable length id chain of the object to be created. type        the type of object
-    ...     construction parameters of the object
+    size        size of construction parameters of the object data[size]  construction data

 Note that unlike read/write value command, the command request may contain only one object creation.

 Command Response::

     0x03        create object command id
     id+         id chain specified in the request type        the type of the object
-    ...     construction parameters
+    size        size of construction parameters of the object data[size]  construction data
-    status  zero on success indicating the object was successfully deleted.
+    status      zero or positive on success indicating the object was successfully deleted.
-            A non-zero value on error.
+                A negative value on error.
 (These values may later be defined error codes.)

 The types of objects that can be created and the format of their definition blocks is defined in "Brewpi Object Definition Blocks".